The shores of the Dead Sea.

 The healing qualities of the Dead Sea

-An hour later, I was standing on the edges of the Dead Sea at the Mövenpick Dead Sea Resort, and looking at the rather comical scenes along the shore.
-People were floating on their backs in the lake whilst on the shore, others were slapping hands-full of mud onto their bodies.
-This is what makes the Dead Sea so special.
-Its salinity – which is so dense, it makes you float – and its therapeutic qualities.
+This is what makes the Dead Sea so special: you automatically float in the Dead Sea because its salinity is so dense; and the sea has therapeutic qualities.
 The water and mud of the Dead Sea have been recognised for their healing properties since Biblical times.
 Loaded with a unique blend of minerals, the water and mud are used to relieve skin disorders, sinuses and osteoarthritis.
 The Dead Sea has other qualities.
 Situated 420m below sea level, the lake enjoys a higher atmospheric pressure with more oxygen, as well as lower levels of harmful ultraviolet rays (you can stay in the sun for a prolonged period without sunscreen and not get burned).
 Did these qualities work for me?
 Well, keep on reading!

 Before long, I was slapping on the magic mud.
 Cuts and bruises I suffered from a mishap earlier that day started to sting as I applied the mud.
 I sat at the edge of the water for fifteen minutes before going in.
 My skin was immediately coated by an extraordinary silky film.
 As soon as I lifted my feet off the lake bed, the natural buoyancy took effect and I found myself on my back, bobbing around.
 I stretched my arms out wide, slid my hands behind my head and I crossed my legs.
 I wouldn’t know how else to describe the feeling except: AWESOME!